keithbsmiley-other/emilysite/_posts/2020-10-26-fad-diets-and-macros.md

 -   palm oil
 -   dairy products (whole and reduced fat milk, butter, etc. Also, sorry Wisconsin, this includes cheese.)

-Think about it like this: foods high in saturated fat will, typically, be a solid in room temperature.
+Think about it like this: foods high in saturated fat will, typically, be a solid at room temperature.

 I'll be completely honest, a handful of recent studies have found that saturated fat might not be bad for you after all.
 Which, I'm sure at least a few of you are yelling that exact fact at me right now as you read this.